aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

       This is the server instance returned by :meth:`AbstractEventLoop.create_server` after the server has started.

+   .. py:attribute:: smtpd

+      The server instance (of class SMTP) created by :meth:`factory` after the controller is started.

    .. method:: start()

       Start the server in the subthread.
 The subthread is always a daemon